Yoga Mendocino is a yoga-based community non-profit organization in Ukiah, CA.

-We offer occasional virtual and in-person yoga and meditation workshops for all levels, recommendations for classes and teachers, inspiring information, and a variety of resources to help you find the sanctuary within you.
-Enjoy!
+We have offered occasional virtual and in-person yoga and meditation workshops for all levels, recommendations for classes and teachers, inspiring information, and a variety of resources to help you find the sanctuary within you.

 Descriptions and registration info for special in-person and online events and workshops.

 BENEFITS OF YOGA

 Improve your strength, posture, flexibility, balance, and overall health.

 Improve your sense of connection and peace.
 Share loving-kindness with others.